mubaraqwahab/tasks/resources/views/about.md

 }
 ```

 On receiving a response, the app removes the successful changes (if any) from the changelog to avoid resending them on the next sync.
-The app also augments the failed changes (if any) with their respective errors, so the change `67edf...` gets updated thus in the changelog:
+The app also updates the failed changes (if any) with their respective errors, so the change `67edf...` gets updated thus in the changelog:

 ```jsonc
 {